LFW top end

 Land for Wildlife is a voluntary conservation program, supporting landholders to provide wildlife habitat through nature conservation and land management and promoting wildlife awareness and education.

 LFW operates in several parts of Australia within different organisations.
-In the Top End, the program is run through Territory Natural Resource Management (TNRM).
+In the Top End, the program is run through Territory Natural Resource Management (TNRM) and stretches from Darwin down to Katherine.
 There are over 200 properties registered to LFW Top End and landholder events are held regularly throughout the year.

 The LFW program is open to any landholder who: